brianlu90/brianlu90.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <span style="font-weight: bold;"> Seeking PhD opportunities starting in Fall 2027!
-Please feel free to reach out at [brianlu90@gmail.com]. </span>
+subtitle: Seeking PhD opportunities starting in Fall 2027!
+Please feel free to reach out at [brianlu90@gmail.com].

 profile:
   align: right